ferdinand12345/ferds-security/Readme.md

 ```

 ### Sanitize

+To prevent the Cross Site Scripting, you can use three ways :

+* Escaping
+* Validating Input (You can use [Ferds Validator](https://www.npmjs.com/package/ferds-validator) to creating simple validation with various function methods.)
+* Sanitizing

 Okay, now we will try to prevent Cross Site Scripting with Sanitize function.
 Examples of simple use :